Skip navigation

 - Call to Disarm (weapons manufacturer stocks)

-Koohan Paik-Mander is a Member of the Board of Directors of World BEYOND War.
-She is also a board member of the Global Network Against Weapons and Nuclear Power in Space, is part of the CODEPINK working group “China is Not Our Enemy,” and is on the advisory committee of the Global Just Transition project at Foreign Policy in Focus.
-She formerly served as campaign director of the Asia-Pacific program at the International Forum on Globalization.
+Koohan Paik-Mander is a Board Member of World BEYOND War and the Global Network Against Weapons and Nuclear Power in Space.
+She is part of the CODEPINK "China is Not Our Enemy" working group and advises the Global Just Transition project at Foreign Policy in Focus.
+Previously, she was campaign director for the Asia-Pacific program at the International Forum on Globalization.

-She is co-author of The Superferry Chronicles: Hawaii’s Uprising Against Militarism, Commercialism and the Desecration of the Earth, and has written on militarism in the Asia-Pacific for The Nation, The Progressive, Foreign Policy in Focus, and other publications.
+She co-authored The Superferry Chronicles: Hawaii’s Uprising Against Militarism, Commercialism, and the Desecration of the Earth and has written for The Nation, The Progressive, Foreign Policy in Focus, and others on militarism in the Asia-Pacific.